-- (f) For the purposes of this section, a sample shall be deemed to have yielded satisfactory results if it satisfies the applicable following standards: - (1) Microbiological Testing: a sample, not less than one gram, shall be deemed satisfactory if tested using a validated plating method approved by the Association of Official Analytical Collaboration (AOAC) International, Federal Food and Drug Association, or United States Pharmacopeia, or an alternative method approved by the department, and (i) E. coli, shiga toxin producing E. coli, L. monocytogenes, and salmonella spp. are not detected, (ii) the total aerobic microbial count and total combined yeast and mold count are each equal to or less than 105 cfu/g or ml, and, (iii) if the cannabis is intended for inhalation, the pathogenic Aspergillus species A. fumigatus, A. flavus, A. niger, and A. terreus are not detected. - (2) Mycotoxin Testing: a sample, not less than one half of one gram, shall be deemed satisfactory if tested using a validated plating method approved by the Association of Official Analytical Collaboration (AOAC) International, Federal Food and Drug Association, or United States Pharmacopeia, or an alternative method approved by the department, and it contains less than 20 micrograms per kilogram of each of the following mycotoxins: aflatoxin B1, aflatoxin B2, aflatoxin G1, aflatoxin G2, and ochratoxin A. - (3) Heavy Metal Testing: a sample, not less than one half of one gram, shall be deemed satisfactory if it meets the following standards for the intended route of administration based on consumption levels of up to 10 grams per day:
+- (f) For the purposes of this section, a sample shall be deemed to have yielded satisfactory results if it satisfies the applicable following standards: - (1) Microbiological Testing: a sample, not less than one gram, shall be [deemed satisfactory if] tested using a [validated plating] molecular method that is certified for identifying microbiological DNA and approved by the Association of Official Analytical Collaboration (AOAC) International, which includes quantitative polymerase chain reaction (qPCR)[Federal Food and Drug Association, or United States Pharmacopeia], or using an alternative method approved by the department.[, and] For the purposes of microbiological testing, such samples shall be deemed satisfactory if (i) E. coli, shiga toxin producing E. coli, L. monocytogenes, and salmonella spp. are not detected, (ii) the total aerobic microbial count and total combined yeast and mold count are each equal to or less than 105 cfu/g or ml, and, (iii) if the cannabis is intended for inhalation, the pathogenic Aspergillus species A. fumigatus, A. flavus, A. niger, and A. terreus are not detected. - (2) Mycotoxin Testing: a sample, not less than one half of one gram, shall be deemed satisfactory if tested using a [validated plating] liquid chromatography-mass spectrometry (LC-MS) or an enzyme-linked immunosorbent assay (ELISA) method approved by the Association of Official Analytical Collaboration (AOAC) International, [Federal] U.S. Food and Drug [Association] Administration, or United States Pharmacopeia, or an alternative method approved by the department, and it contains less than 20 micrograms per kilogram of each of the following mycotoxins: aflatoxin B1, aflatoxin B2, aflatoxin G1, aflatoxin G2, and ochratoxin A. - (3) Heavy Metal Testing: a sample, not less than one half of one gram, shall be deemed satisfactory if it meets the following standards for the intended route of administration based on consumption levels of up to 10 grams per day:

-Heavy Metal Intended Route of Administration: Inhalation $(\mu g/g)$ Intended Route of Administration: Not inhalation $(\mu g/g)$
+Heavy Metal Intended Route of Administration: Inhalation (μg/g) Intended Route of Administration: Not inhalation (μg/g)

 Cadmium ≦0.2 ≦0.5

 Arsenic ≦0.2 ≦1.5

 Lead ≦0.5 ≦0.5

 Mercury ≦0.1 ≦3.0

-(4) Pesticide Chemical Residue Testing: a sample, not less than one half of one gram, shall be deemed satisfactory if (A) all of the Category I Residual Pesticides are not detected, employing a limit of quantitation of $0.10 \ \mu g/g$, and (B) all of the Category II Residual Pesticides do not exceed the indicated levels below.
+(4) Pesticide Chemical Residue Testing: a sample, not less than one half of one gram, shall be deemed satisfactory if (A) all of the Category I Residual Pesticides are not detected, employing a limit of quantitation of 0.10 μg/g, and (B) all of the Category II Residual Pesticides do not exceed the indicated levels below.
 For purposes of this subdivision, Category I Residual Pesticides shall include aldicarb, carbofuran, chlordane, chlorfenapyr, chlorpyrifos, coumaphos, daminozide, dichlorvos (DDVP), dimethoate, ethoprop(hos), etofenprox, fenoxycarb, fipronil, imazalil, methiocarb, methyl parathion, mevinphos, paclobutrazol, propoxur (baygon), spiroxamine, and thiacloprid, and Category II Residual Pesticides shall include the following, with the corresponding action levels: